StreamHPC/ROCm/docs/release/gpu_os_support.md

 ::::{tab-set}

-:::{tab-item} Instinct™
+:::{tab-item} AMD Instinct™
 :sync: instinct

 - Supported - AMD enables these GPUs in our software distributions for the corresponding ROCm product.
+- Deprecated - Support will be removed in a future release.
 - Unsupported - This configuration is not enabled in our software distributions.
-- Deprecated - Support will be removed in a future release.

 :::

-:::{tab-item} Radeon Pro™
+:::{tab-item} AMD Radeon Pro™
 :sync: radeonpro

 GPU support levels for Radeon Pro™